School of Health Professions

 Content

-At this time, clinical shadowing is not available due to COVID-19 related restrictions.
-In lieu of shadowing, our genetic counselors are offering one-on-one informational interviews so that you can learn more about the profession and/or specific subspecialties.
-Prior to being considered for an interview opportunity, we require a copy of your CV/resume to review.
-Please reach out to Amanda Gerard to request an informational interview with a genetic counseling faculty member at Baylor College of Medicine.
+At this time, clinical shadowing opportunities with our genetic counselors are very limited in availability.
+However, our genetic counselors offer one-on-one informational interviews so that you can learn more about the profession and/or specific subspecialties.
+Prior to being considered for one of these opportunities, we require a copy of your CV/resume to review.
+Please reach out to Amanda Gerard at Amanda.Gerard@bcm.edu to request information about potential shadowing and/or informational interview opportunities with a genetic counseling faculty member at Baylor College of Medicine.
 For general questions regarding the Genetic Counseling Program, please contact gcprogramadmissions@bcm.edu.

 Heading